Nobility: Other terms

 Count Carl Robert Mannerheim (1835–1914), a Finnish aristocrat, businessman, and the father of Baron C. G. E. Mannerheim, the Marshal of Finland.

 "Aristocrat" and "aristocracy", in modern usage, refer colloquially and broadly to persons who inherit elevated social status, whether due to membership in the (formerly) official nobility or the monied upper class.
-However, according to another clarificacion The difference between aristocracy and nobility is in their longevity; i.e. geneaological (lineal) security should be ensured to grant a lasting existence to aristocrat houses that allows them to stretch towards the noble class.
+However, according to another clarification, the difference between aristocracy and nobility is in their longevity; i.e. genealogical (lineal) security should be ensured to grant a lasting existence to aristocrat houses that allows them to stretch towards the noble class.

 Blue blood is an English idiom recorded since 1811 in the Annual Register and in 1834 for noble birth or descent; it is also known as a translation of the Spanish phrase sangre azul, which described the Spanish royal family and high nobility who claimed to be of Visigothic descent, in contrast to the Moors.
 The idiom originates from ancient and medieval societies of Europe and distinguishes an upper class (whose superficial veins appeared blue through their untanned skin) from a working class of the time.
 The latter consisted mainly of agricultural peasants who spent most of their time working outdoors and thus had tanned skin, through which superficial veins appear less prominently.

 Robert Lacey explains the genesis of the blue blood concept:

 It was the Spaniards who gave the world the notion that an aristocrat's blood is not red but blue.
 The Spanish nobility started taking shape around the ninth century in classic military fashion, occupying land as warriors on horseback.
 They were to continue the process for more than five hundred years, clawing back sections of the peninsula from its Moorish occupiers, and a nobleman demonstrated his pedigree by holding up his sword arm to display the filigree of blue-blooded veins beneath his pale skin—proof that his birth had not been contaminated by the dark-skinned enemy.

 Africa

 Africa has a plethora of ancient lineages in its various constituent nations.
 Some, such as the numerous sharifian families of North Africa, the Keita dynasty of Mali, the Solomonic dynasty of Ethiopia, the De Souza family of Benin, the Yeghen, Abaza, and Zulfikar families of Egypt and the Sherbro Tucker clan of Sierra Leone, claim descent from notables from outside of the continent.
-Most, such as those composed of the descendants of Shaka and those of Moshoeshoe of Southern Africa, belong to peoples that have been resident in the continent for millennia.
+Most, such as those composed of the descendants of Shaka and those of Moshoeshoe and Mzilikazi of Southern Africa, the Joof and Faye families of Senegambia in West Africa, the House of Bokassa in Central Africa, the Babiito dynasty in East Africa, and the el-Glaoui clan of Morocco, belong to peoples that have been resident in the continent for millennia.
 Generally their royal or noble status is recognized by and derived from the authority of traditional custom.
 A number of them also enjoy either a constitutional or a statutory recognition of their high social positions.